sanzor/AdiChat/README.md

 - load balancing

 **Start project (testing)**

+Database
 - you will need a postgres database installed
+- run the sql scripts into your postgres server located at : `./resources/tables.pgsql`
 - change the `wsapp.app.src` environment section for key `pg2` as to your requirements:
  <!-- {pg2,[
     {hostname,"localhost"},
     {port,30762},